 My research centres on a) ancient Greek drama b) on Wunderkultur and c) on ancient science, especially on the intersection between ancient science and literature in the ancient world.

-The result of my research:
+The results of my research:

-- On drama: My first book, Bad Women, Mad Women: Gender und Wahnsinn in der Griechischen Tragödie (Classica Monacensia, 2011), investigates female deviant behavior in Greek tragedy and seeks to define the influence of social and ideological discourses on the presentation of normative female behavior.
+On Drama: My first book, Bad Women, Mad Women: Gender und Wahnsinn in der Griechischen Tragödie (Classica Monacensia, 2011), investigates female deviant behavior in Greek tragedy and seeks to define the influence of social and ideological discourses on the presentation of normative female behavior.

 External impact and engagement

 Media-Interview: On automata in antiquity, CASSBristol, 13.05.2020 interviewed by Cheryl Morgan: https://www.salonfutura.net/2020/05/interview-maria-gerolemou/?utm_source=rss&utm_medium=rss&utm_campaign=interview-maria-gerolemou

 Founding member of the Incite Theatre (with Kara Reilly and Olga Kekis)/ https://incitetheatre.org.
 First production is a technologised adaption of Aristophanes Clouds- a radio drama (first episode in November 2020)